British Open snooker 2021: 'All about the W' – Stephen Hendry battles to victory, Mark Selby defeats Shaun Murphy

 I am very happy.
 I took confidence from my performances in the Championship League and went out knowing I couldn’t back down or shy away.

 “I am back to Sheffield tonight where I am based.
-In practice I am trying to play Yan Bingtao at least three times a week, and that is doing me good.”
+In practice I am trying to play (Masters champion) Yan Bingtao at least three times a week, and that is doing me good.”

 The draw for the second round handed Hugill a last-64 clash with Anthony Hamilton after his 3-2 win over Iulian Boiko.